nsilvestri/cpp-raytracer/README.md

 There are some Catch2 tests in the `test/` directory.
 Compile them with the makefile provided.
 Unit tests are not complete, at all, but they are there.

 ## Notes

-Code has been tested on cambridge.
-Tested to work on all scenes in the `scenes/` directory.

 I started doxygen/Javadoc style comments for some of it.
 To be updated later.